liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/04-exposing-the-permission-interface.markdown

 so the permission icon has the proper URL link.

 There's an optional attribute called `redirect` that's available if you want to override the default behavior of the upper right arrow link.

+You can filter the displayed roles by types (like regular roles, site roles) with the optional `roleTypes` parameter.
+It needs an `int[]` value, so you can use the `RoleConstants.TYPES_*` values or do not forget to create an int array from your discrete role type.
+For example: `roleTypes="<%= RoleConstants.TYPES_REGULAR %>"`

 That's it; now your users can configure the permission settings for model resources!

 ## Related Topics [](id=related-topics)